Stabilising soil pH: an essential condition for sustainable crop performance

 The progressive acidification of the soil has several negative consequences:

-Agronomic solutions to stabilise pH
+Agronomic solutions to balance pH

-At TIMAC AGRO, we take an integrated approach to fertility, in line with our vision of “Farming Inspired by Nature”.
-Our solutions are designed to restore and maintain optimal pH in the rhizosphere by acting directly on the causes of acidification.
-In particular, they:
+At TIMAC AGRO, we adopt an integrated fertility approach aligned with our vision of Farming Inspired by Nature.”
+Our solutions are designed to restore and maintain optimal pH levels in the rhizosphere by directly addressing the root causes of acidification.
+They help to:

-- Improve soil structure stability,
+• Improve soil stability and structure

-- Rapidly and sustainably increase pH through specific formulations,
+• Rapidly and sustainably increase pH through specific formulations

-- Reactivate beneficial microbial life,
+• Reactivate beneficial microbial life

 A sustainable vision, driven by innovation